|

 the preferred usage.
 The network argument is an

-address (which may include a subnet mask) or
+address (which may include a subnet mask) or network

-network name.
-The function compares network against
+name.
+The function compares network against each

-to the network the interface is connected to.
+network the interface is connected to.

 xhost(hostname)